Griffin Dunne: Directing

 Dunne's directorial debut was the 1995 short film Duke of Groove.
+For it, Dunne received a nomination for an Academy Award for Best Live Action Short Film, along with producer Thom Colwell.

 Since then, he has directed five feature films, including Addicted to Love (1997) and Practical Magic (1998).
-He also directed one segment of the 2012 anthology film Movie 43.
+He also directed one segment of the 2013 anthology sex comedy film Movie 43, which later earned him a Razzie.
 Dunne produced and directed Joan Didion: The Center Will Not Hold (2017), a documentary about his aunt, author Joan Didion, whom Dunne interviews and appears with on screen.

+Writing

+Dunne has written articles for New York Times Travel section, Details Magazine, Porter Magazine and has a Kindle Single collection of short stories on Amazon called Air Guitar.
+His New York Times best-selling family memoir, The Friday Afternoon Club, was released on June 11, 2024.

 Personal life

-From 1989 to 1995, he was married to American actress Carey Lowell, with whom he has one daughter, actress Hannah Dunne.
+Dunne was married to American actress Carey Lowell from 1989 to 1995.
+They had one daughter together, actress Hannah Dunne.

-In July 2009, he married Anna Bingemann, an Australian stylist.
+He was married to Anna Bingemann, an Australian stylist, from 2009 to 2010.